develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 I wrote earlier that it can be up to 30 000 times faster to find entries from an array if you wrap the array first into a hash object.

-Well, if yous spend a lot of time wrapping an array into a hash object and then use it just once, that may not be very useful.
-But the situation changes dramatically if the array is to be accessed multpile times.
+Well, if you spend a lot of time wrapping an array into a hash object and then use it just once, that may not be very useful.
+But the situation changes dramatically if the array is to be accessed multiple times.

 Now the essential question is, how much does it actually cost to wrap an array into a hash object?
-Let's find out
+Let's find out!

 ## Measuring duration